chromium2chrome/u500box-guide/README.md

   chromeos-install --dst /dev/sda
   ```
   - It will take a few minutes for the command to finish depending on the i/o speed of your USB drive.
 Once the command finishes, please:
-  	- Shutdown your U500 box
+  	- Power down your U500 box
   	- Remove the USB drive
-  	- Power on again
+  	- Power up again
    - By now you shall have a brand-new Chrome OS installation and it will begin from OOBE.
 Enjoy!

 ## Steps to upgrade your Chrome OS installation